Context Layer

 Install Context Layer

 Context Layer establishes a runtime boundary between applications and LLM providers.
-Provision Execution Authority in the console to generate the wrapper script.
-This wrapper is not an SDK.
+For agentic workflows, MCP is the primary integration surface (see the Quick start bonus step below).
+Provision Execution Authority in the console to generate the wrapper script for direct application integrations.
+The wrapper is not an SDK.
 You copy it into your codebase; you do not install a package.

 Quick start